Corrector Yui: Family

 Ai's mother.
-A motherly figure whom Ai loves very much.
-Now she's comatose, thanks to an accident that severed the connection between her mind and body.
-Her mind is imprisoned by Ryo Kurokawa after she attempts to release the "missing little girl", thus causing an accident that kills Ryo and releases the girl into the ComNet.
-By the final episode, her consciousness is freed from ComNet and Azusa wakes up from her coma.
+A motherly figure whom Ai loves dearly.
+She fell into a coma after an accident that severed the connection between her mind and body.
+Her mind is imprisoned by Ryo Kurokawa after she attempts to release the "missing little girl", causing an accident that kills Ryo and releases the girl into the ComNet.
+By the final episode, her consciousness is freed from ComNet and she awakens from her coma.